zachwkaiser/zopac_heatmap/README.md

 Any further questions and or troubleshooting will have to be resolve with the internet/AI.
 6. How to edit .env on endpoint: nano /home/pi/WiFi_Project/.env

+## Syncing Pi Clocks
+All Pis are going to be set to UTC time to ensure time stamps line up.
+Additionally, they are also going to sync using NTP.

+1. sudo timedatectl set-ntp true
+- This will ask for the password
+2. timedatectl status